Skip to Content

-Co-authored by Ulrich Hauke and Verena Stuetz
+Co-authored by ulrich.hauke and verena

-On March 23, 2023, Nicoleta Cernea hosted an In-Depth with SAP S/4HANA session on Ledger Scenarios in SAP S/4HANA Cloud, Public Edition.
-For the benefit of participants, as well as those who may have missed the session, we’ve summarized the questions that were answered during the session, and we’ve also collected some additional resources that you might find helpful.
+On March 23, 2023, nicoletacernea hosted an In-Depth with SAP S/4HANA session on Ledger Scenarios in SAP S/4HANA Cloud, Public Edition.
+For the benefit of participants, as well as those who may have missed the session, we've summarized the questions that were answered during the session, and we've also collected some additional resources that you might find helpful.

 Thanks to all participants for all the valuable questions you posted during the session or asked on the line.
 We all learn a lot from each other in these great interactions.